aztecrex/data-driven-gql/README.md

 I started this project to see if a GraphQL API schema can be a function of data and, if so, whether the resulting API can be convenient and clear.
-The result of these experiments show that it is entirely possible.
+The results of these experiments show that it is entirely possible.

 The API in this project models a business Journal.
 A journal in this model is simply a list of business events that may (are likely to) have ledger impact